jstg004/blockchain_research/ipfs_notes.md

   - created with S/Kademlia's static crypto puzzle
 - nodes store their public and private keys
   - they are encrypted with a passphrase
-- users can instatiate a new node identity on every launch if needed
+- users can instantiate a new node identity on every launch if needed
   - nodes are incentivized to remain the same

     ```Go